Holly leafs through her notebook with blog post ideas.

 Read a book slightly outside your niche.

 Like every blogger, I hit the no-ideas-wall recently.
-After writing about writing for 4+ years, I felt I couldn’t go on any longer.
+I felt I couldn’t go on any longer.
 Haven’t I said everything already?

 Reading a book for each blog post is not a quick way to write.
 But it’s an enriching experience.
 I get bored if I don’t learn something while writing a new article.
 Secretly, I write as much for myself as I write for you.